EPA Research Call 2025

 Scope of Call

 Applicants may apply under 29 topics addressing identified policy and evidence needs with projects ranging in duration from 12 to 48 months.
-Details of these topic areas will be made available when the call is launched.
-Topics will be broadly aligned to the following thematic research priorities:
+A list of the Topic for each of the EPA Research Hubs is provided below.
+Applicants are advised to carefully review the Technical Description Document for detailed information on the background, scope and expected outputs.

 Climate Change